CuriousDrive/csharp-updates/README.md

-# csharp-data-structures
+# csharp-interview-questions
-In this project, we will go through CSharp Data Structures and their differences.
+In this project, we will go through all the popular C# interview questions